 Santa Lucia (St. Lucy) provided hope and light to the world in the depths of winter.
-Make Santa Lucia Buns, serve them on Santa Lucia Day and spread her message of love and hope.
+Make Santa Lucia Buns, serve them on her saint day December 13th, and spread her message of love and hope.

 Saint Lucy Day

 It celebrates the Martyr Saint Lucy who brought food to Christians who were hiding in catacombs to escape prosecution.
 She wore a wreath of candles to light the way and so her hands would be free to carry more food and drink.

 It now marks a feast day in Sweden and other Scandinavian countries where it’s dark for much of the day.
 And the celebration of light brings hope in that darkness and is part of a bigger longer Christmas/Solstice/Turning of the season celebration.

 Because part of the Waldorf education is learning about saints the students learn about real-life heroes new and old.
 Saint Lucy is just one of many teachers can highlight while studying saints.

 On December 13th the children serve buns and spiced tea to the rest of the school.
 While someone dressed as Santa Lucia walks and serves with them.

 In our Waldorf school, it’s customary for one or two grades to make Santa Lucia Buns for the rest of the school.
 The year I wrote this post originally it was our turn when my youngest was in second grade.